FionaMich/distributed_computing_work/RESULTS.md

   - 88b0069c-...
 (N3/C -20 → N1/A +20) aborted due to lock contention on A at N1:
     - N1 log: prepare_failed reason=lock_contention_on_A; later abort.
     - Coordinator: ABORT then COMPLETE=aborted.

+- Failure-recovery observations (from GUI scheduled runs and node-and-coordinator-crash-log.jpg):
+  - During coordinator crash-while-in-flight: coordinator restarted, scanned logs, appended ABORT and COMPLETE for the affected txid(s); participant logs showed no commit; state files unchanged.
+  - During node crash-while-in-flight: coordinator timed out waiting for the node and aborted globally; after node restart, no commit entries existed for that txid; state files unchanged.

 These observations are derived directly from:
 - data/coordinator_tx_log.jsonl (phases and outcomes)